 For example, security should monitor crowd control and keep a look out for problems, such as too many people funnelling in one spot.

-If they fail due to a contractor using inferior equipment or not following specifications, it can lead to serious safety issues.
+If they fail due to a contractor using inferior equipment or not following specifications, it can lead to serious public safety issues.